 Once again, I was honoured with a special ceremony by being escorted around to all the Star Points.
-I was given a beautiful basket of flowers, and then each Star Point presented me with a sprig of heather, which is one of my chosen flowers this year, with a donation attached to it for my Special Project.
+I was given a beautiful basket of flowers, and then each Star Point presented me with a sprig of heather, which is one of my chosen flowers this year, with a donation attache

 This evening I chose to speak about Unconditional Love and told a story about a woman with cancer and how her faithful dog help to bring her back from the brink of death.
 After the meeting, the Worthy Matron and Worthy Patron signed my Bible and more pictures were taken.
 After the meeting we all enjoyed a delicious meal and lots of fellowship before making our way home.